 The maximum group size for a proper conversation is four.

-This discovery, revealed in the four studies summarised below, has profound implications for those who design and facilitate workshops, unconferences, Open Space meetings and large-scale gatherings.
+This discovery, revealed in the four studies summarised below, has profound implications for people who design and facilitate workshops, unconferences, Open Space meetings and large-scale gatherings.

 The four studies